chesstabbako/testbz/README.md

 - PATCH /tasks/:id/complete: update the task to let the user known that the taks was completed...
 It has a "complete" field that is boolean.
 It accepts 1(true) or 0(false).
 By default, at the time to create the task is 0(no completed).

 For instance: to take all the task you may use POSTMAN: and with the method "GET" use http://127.0.0.1:8000/api/tasks.
 It will show you all the tasks availables on the DataBase.

-The DB used for this project was MySql.

-- Please, do not forget to use the db name for phpmyadmind: here, the i used was todo.
-Be careful with the env file.